The Parker Overly Legacy Scholarship

 Please refer to the “About Parker Overly” section for more direction as to what your essay should include regarding these Six Characteristics.

-The Foundation will award a financial gift of $2000 to one male student and one female student to assist in furthering the student’s education.
+The Foundation will award a financial gift of up to $2000 to one male student and one female student to assist in furthering the student’s education.
 All donations and fundraising is through the Alpine School Districts, Alpine Foundation.
 These scholarships are funded through the non-profit foundation directly to the recipient’s school of choice.

 The scholarship application only has THREE REQUIREMENTS.